-Specific solvents may increase risk of Parkinson's diseaseJune 27th, 2012 in Parkinson's & Movement disorders /
+Specific solvents may increase risk of Parkinson's diseaseJune 27, 2012 in Medicine & Health / Parkinson's & Movement disorders

 (HealthDay) -- Exposure to specific solvents is associated with an increased risk of Parkinson's disease, according to a study published in the June issue of the Annals of Neurology.